Trade & Commodity Finance at IFC

 GTFP combines global reach and maximum flexibility to assist trade finance deals by:

 Technical training for issuing banks represents an integral part of the Global Trade Finance Program.
 Technical assistance modules comprise basic and intermediate courses on trade finance.
 On a selective basis, IFC places experienced trade finance bankers with issuing banks to help them develop trade finance and other banking skills.
 In addition, IFC assists in arranging training at major international trade banks for trade officers of issuing banks.

 The Global Trade Finance Program supports issuing banks by:

 For confirming banks, the Global Trade Finance Program:

-To date, GTFP has covered over 54,000 trade transactions and supported over $60 billion in emerging market trade, without a single loss since inception in 2005.
-GTFP has supported over $31 billion in trade in IDA countries and $17 billion in trade in Sub-Saharan Africa.
+As of end of FY20, GTFP has covered over 68,000 trade transactions and supported over $66.5 billion in emerging market trade, without a single loss since inception in 2005.
+In FY20, GTFP has supported over $3 billion in trade in IDA countries.